Macbeth1501/solar-panel-detection-v1/README.md

 ## Dataset
+- A total of 1,187 images were collected from Bhoonidhi and various other satellite imagery sources.
+- Images were in TIFF format, which were processed and converted using QGIS for compatibility with the model.
-The model was trained on approximately 1600 satellite images sourced from various platforms like Bhoonidhi.
-These images were then manually annotated to identify solar panels for training the YOLOv8 instance segmentation model.
+- Manual annotation was performed to label solar panels for training the YOLOv8 instance segmentation model.

+## Training Details
+- Model was trained for 300 epochs to achieve optimal performance.
+- Achieved metrics:
+    - mAP (Mean Average Precision): 86.7%
+    - Precision: 89.8%
+    - Recall: 79%

 ## Example Image